 The Women’s Clinic has experienced staff committed to working with you regarding your health.
 They believe health involves not only physical, but emotional, social, and spiritual well-being.

 Schedule an appointment on their website or by calling 330-672-8264.

-- Students contact Psychological Services for a variety of reasons, but typical concerns include: academic difficulties, stress, anxiety, depression, questions regarding sexuality, feelings of loneliness, lack of self confidence, interpersonal difficulties, and eating disorders.
+- Students contact Counseling and Psychological Services for a variety of reasons, but typical concerns include: academic difficulties, stress, anxiety, depression, questions regarding sexuality, feelings of loneliness, lack of self confidence, interpersonal difficulties, and eating disorders.

 - Phone: 330-672-2487